DEVOTIONALS

 “Wait until your father gets home”.

-However the discipline needs to be applied whenever they are doing
+However, the discipline needs to be applied at the time they

-One of the primary reasons we discipline our children is because
+One of the main reasons we discipline our children is because

 we love them.
-We don’t want to see them get hurt in any way and
+We don’t want to see them get hurt in any way,

-we don’t want to see them live a life with the idea that there are
+and we don’t want to see them live a life with the idea that

 Discipline is not an enjoyable action by parents because we want